Inside the 2022 Email Cyber Threat Landscape

 Business Email Compromise (BEC) is a threat that the U.S. FBI has considered more of a threat than ransomware.
 Losses in the billions from BEC far outweigh the losses from ransomware.
 In our data, we’re also seeing a BEC increase in use by malicious actors.
 We saw a 35% YoY increase in BEC emails targeting customers.
 What is unique about BEC emails is the fact that they do not contain any links or attachments to identify them easily.
 These are simply socially engineered messages that try to get an employee to conduct a wire or bank transfer, which these targeted employees typically do daily as part of their job function.
 As such, detecting a BEC email can be difficult, but it isn’t impossible, as seen in the chart below.

-You’ll see above that Trend Micro developed a new AI-based technology called Writing Style DNA, which analyzes how employees write within their emails.
-After analyzing hundreds of their emails, we could identify if a malicious actor crafted a fraudulent BEC-type email, alert the sender and recipient of the suspicious email, and allow them to take action.
+You’ll see above that Trend Micro developed a new AI-based technology called Writing Style DNA, which analyses how employees write within their emails.
+After analysing hundreds of their emails, we could identify if a malicious actor crafted a fraudulent BEC-type email, alert the sender and recipient of the suspicious email, and allow them to take action.

 Another area we’re seeing a lot of unknown threats is credential phishing attacks.
 While we did not see a similar increase in unknown phishing, it still represents the majority of overall phishing attacks.